raspberrypilearning/space-talk/en/step_3.md

-## The Pico sprite plays a sound
+## Pico plays a sound

 A sprite can have code, costumes, and sounds to change the way that it looks and what it does.
-You will add code blocks to make the **Pico** sprite emote with words and sound when the sprite is clicked.
+You will add code blocks to make Pico emote with words and sound when the sprite is clicked.

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">